 How much do wine tours cost?

-Generally speaking, a one-week tour of the wine regions usually costs between €850 and €1000 per person.
-Packages usually include accommodation, meals, day trips and wine tasting activities.
+Wine certainly isn’t a cheap hobby and these vacations are geared towards the luxury end of the market.
+Generally speaking, a one-week tour of the wine regions usually costs at least €1000 per person; but packages usually include accommodation, meals, day trips and wine tasting activities.

 If you are on a budget, you can always visit the vineyards and cellars on your own and pay a small fee to taste the wines.
 Also, there are some travel agencies which offer walking guided tours.
 You are given a booklet with all the instructions and you can enjoy the tour at your own pace.
 Prices are available on the agencies’ websites (generally on request).